TomLiDev/mildew-detector/README.md

 5. Can you break down the project into Epics and User Stories?
 Information gathering and data collection.
-Data visualization, cleaning, and preparation.
+Project Set Up and Documentation
-Model training, optimization and validation.
+Data collection, preparation and visualisation.
-Dashboard planning, designing, and development.
+Model creation and evaluation
-Dashboard deployment and release.
+Dashboard design and creation

 6. Ethical or Privacy concerns?
 The client provided the data under an NDA (non-disclosure agreement), therefore the data should only be shared with professionals that are officially involved in the project.